igrande0/dota2-hero-rec/README.md

 ##HOW TO RUN

-- Deploy on an Apache and PHP server.
+- Deploy on a server with Apache and PHP.
-- Once running, open index.html and enter the user's steam ID into the text box and click the "Submit" button.
+- Once running, open index.html, enter the user's steam ID into the text box, and click the "Submit" button.
-- The recommendation page will take ~5 minutes to load, since it needs to look through the user's match history using the Steam Dota 2 API.
+- The recommendation page will take ~5 minutes to load, since the recommender needs to look through the user's match history using the Steam Dota 2 API.